-- Next visit your new favorite website, Energy Choice Ohio, and click on “Compare Offers” also known as the “Apples to Apples” comparison chart.
+- Next visit Energy Choice Ohio and click on “Compare Offers” also known as the “Apples to Apples” comparison chart.
 Select residential electric service.
 Then you will see a list of rates and offers from different companies.

 - You can sort rates by price, by type of offer (fixed rate which is the same every month or variable which can go up or down).
 Click on offers that interest you, read the details and note if there is an early cancellation fee.

 - When I first negotiated utility bills a few years ago, I was paying 0.0636 cents per kWh for electric.
 I was able to find a 6-month fixed rate for 0.0599 cents per kWh.
-It my not seem like much of a different but it really does add up!
+It my not seem like much of a difference but it really does add up!

 - Once you find a rate that is cheaper than what you are currently paying you simply sign up online with the provider, or you can call them and sign up over the phone.
 Make sure you have your account number handy, along with the full name of the person on the account and service address.
 I signed up online and the process is really easy and quick.

 - After you sign up be sure to pay attention to your bill and make sure your new provider and price goes into effect per your new contract.
 I ended up calling my new electricity provider several weeks later to confirm the new price was going to kick in.

 - Lastly, make a reminder for yourself to check on prices again once your contract is nearing expiration.
 I use an electronic calendar for most of my needs, but others may prefer using a personal planner.
 I simply made a reminder 6-months from the date I signed up and include the current rate I was paying and provider name.
 This way I don’t have to look this information up again.